sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "musepack-src"
-4. Move the folder into into musepack/
+4. Move the folder into musepack/
 5. Build